 In late 2010 most air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These systems are more commonly called “dry charged units”.
+These units are more commonly called “dry charged units”.
 They can legally be sold and installed then your local HVAC contractor (such as San Antonio Air Service Experts) can charge the unit with R22.
-R22 is still legal for AC repair or service for a short time longer.
-The purpose of these Dry Charged Units is to provide the greater San Antonio area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+R22 is still legal for AC repair or service for a few more years.
+The purpose of these Dry Charged Units is to offer the greater San Antonio area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
 However, these units also bypass the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

-San Antonio homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically deemed a replacement “part”.
-Today, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+San Antonio homeowners should know that these Dry Charged Units are allowed in the U.S. and Canada.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically considered a replacement “part”.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?